ASTCT Clinical Research Training Course

 Objectives and Curriculum

-The ASTCT Board of Directors created the course in 2006 because of concerns that clinical fellowship programs don’t adequately cover the principles of research and how to take findings from the laboratory to the clinic.
-The course helps close the gap by addressing those deficiencies.
-The course includes formal presentations and extensive follow-up dialogue and small-group discussion, covering topics such as:
+The course was designed by the ASTCT Board of Directors in 2006 due to the concern that clinical fellowships did not adequately cover the principles of research and how to take findings from the laboratory to the clinic.
+The Clinical Research Training Course will help fellows and junior faculty close the gap by addressing these concerns through formal presentations and extensive follow-up dialogue and small-group discussion.
+Topics discussed in the course include research subject eligibility and recruitment, clinical trial design, data management and quality control, grant writing, and more!

 Each participant will be expected to have a research project that can be developed in discussions with faculty and with peers.